What is NeuroJoy?

 Lived Experience

-*Here is a link to an article from an autistic psychologist which I think presents well the strengths that autism can bring to one’s work as a therapist, if you’re curious.
+By the way, *here is a link to an article from an autistic psychologist which I think presents well the strengths that autism can bring to one’s work as a therapist, if you’re curious.
 I think it’s great read!

 Professional Background